Changissnz/selfinterest/README.md

 One major ramification comes out of human societies' stabilization being reliant on obeying artificial axioms.
-There are less questions demanded to be asked about the fundamental, what with the prosperity that human societies can attain because they have a stable base of operation that is predominantly their own design, out of self-interest, not subject in entirety to the indiscriminate wrath and luck of occurrences from the axioms of natural law.
+There are less questions demanded to be asked about the fundamental, what with the prosperity that human societies can attain because they have a stable base of operation predominantly of their own design, out of self-interest, not subject in entirety to the indiscriminate wrath and luck of occurrences from the axioms of natural law.
 When the idea of prosperity is questioned, and certain events are labeled "injustice", the moral perspective supercedes that of the economical perspective, in judgments of as-is